fiberplane/create-honc-app/docs/src/content/docs/stack/cloudflare.md

 ```

 ## Local Development with Wrangler
 Cloudflare supports two main tools for local development: Wrangler and Vite.
-- Honc templates are using Wrangler for local development
+Honc templates use Wrangler as the primary local development tool.
+Wrangler, which internally uses Miniflare, is particularly well-suited for backend worker applications.
-- Wrangler uses Miniflare for local development
-- Wrangler is best for backend- workers applications
-- Remote development with `--remote` flag

-To start your local development server, HONC templates include a preconfigured script in the project's `package.json`:
+To start the local development server, HONC templates include a preconfigured script in the project's `package.json`:

 ```json, title="package.json"
 {